grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 Let's sum up these two conclusions with the following statement:

-i> The composition code is a declarative description of the overall behavior of our application.
+I> The composition code is a declarative description of the overall behavior of our application.

 Wow, this is quite a statement, isn't it?
 But there is another problem with the composition code: readability.
 Even though the composition *is* the description of the system, it does not read naturally.
 We want to see the description of behavior, but most of what we see is: new, new new new new...
 There is a lot of syntactic noise involved, especially in real systems, where composition code is long.
 Can't we do something about it?